 A few key pieces of information to include in the strategy section include:

-- The context mix you plan to post
+The context mix you plan to post

-- How you plan to create the content
+How you plan to create the content

-- Recommended posting frequency
+Recommended posting frequency

-- The audience persona you’ll be targeting
+The audience persona you’ll be targeting

-- Brand voice and tone
+Brand voice and tone

 Check out these 9 examples from HootSuite for templates to create a social media strategy, social media audit, content calendar, and more.

 After outlining your social media strategy, it’s important to define exactly how you’ll measure success.
-One way to demonstrate how you’ll be measuring the ROI of their social media marketing is to simply show them an example of a previous social report you’ve sent to clients—of course, removing any sensitive information.
+One way to demonstrate how you’ll be measuring the ROI of their social media marketing is to simply show them an example of a previous social media report you’ve sent to clients—of course, removing any sensitive information.

-6. Scope of Work, Timeline, and Deliverables
+9. The Scope of Work and Your Deliverables

 After providing clear metrics to measure success, the next section should provide the scope of work, timeline, and deliverables for the project.
 For example, a few of the sections included in SproutSocial’s article on social media proposals include:

-- Posting schedule: Include the number of posts each week and which platforms you’ll be using.
+Posting schedule: Include the number of posts each week and which platforms you’ll be using.

-- Content creation and curation: Include how and when content will be created and the timeline for editorial approval.
+Content creation and curation: Include how and when content will be created and the timeline for editorial approval.

 Being specific about the timeline and deliverables is a key component of managing client expectations and increasing client retention before starting the project.
 As highlighted in our guide to client retention: